Cash Offer for Houses: Are They Legit or Scams?

 Investors who buy and hold property typically buy homes that require minimal maintenance and are capable of being rented out on a monthly basis.

 House flippers usually offer a lower sales price than investors who buy and hold.
+There is a trade-off between accepting a lower price for a faster, more convenient sale and holding out for a higher price on the open market.
 This is because they want to increase their profit margin in the short term.
+Investors often base their offer price on recent sales of similar properties and current market conditions, which can influence both the amount offered and the likelihood of negotiation.

 Sellers often come across real estate investment groups who invest in real estate, collectively.
 These home-buying companies sometimes specialize in buying specific types of homes or in specific areas.